vishalz/hello-js/CONCEPTS.md

     1. the property value is an object e.g student = { name = 'ryan' , email = 'ryan@gmail.com , grade = 7 }
     1. the property value is the unique string that identifies student e.g. 'ryan@gmail.com'
-1. Steps to create a Dictionary (e.g a dictionary of all students at a school) 1.Step 0 Find out what makes each student unique and use it as a property name for dictionary object 1.Step 1 create an empty object to hold the dictioanry e.g. sudentDictionary 1.Step 2 create a new student object that will be added to the dictionary 1.Step 3 Add student object created in step 2 to the dicitonary  object using the [] notation
+1. Steps to create a Dictionary (e.g a dictionary of all students at a school)
+    1. Step 0 Find out what makes each student unique and use it as a property name for dictionary object
+    1. Step 1 create an empty object to hold the dictioanry e.g. sudentDictionary
+    1. Step 2 create a new student object that will be added to the dictionary
+    1. Step 3 Add student object created in step 2 to the dicitonary  object using the [] notation
         1. property name = uniquie value of the student object
-      1. property value = copy of the student object 1.Step 4 Repeat Step 2 and 3 for other student objects
+        1. property value = copy of the student object
+    1. Step 4 Repeat Step 2 and 3 for other student objects

 ```
 // Assume there are three students with following properties